Survey of Low-Resource Machine Translation: Model-centric Techniques

 \subsection{Latent variable models}

 Auto-regressive NMT models can in principle represent arbitrary probability distributions given enough model capacity and training data.
-However in low-resource conditions, the inductive biases of the models might be insufficient for a good generalisation.
+However in low-resource conditions, the inductive biases of the models might be insufficient for a good generalisation, and different factorizations of probability distributions that result in different inductive biases may be beneficial.

 Various approaches have attempted to tackle these issues by introducing \emph{latent variables}, random variables that are neither observed as source sentences nor as target sentences, and are rather inferred internally by the model.
 This can be done with a \emph{source-conditional} parametrisation, which applies latent-variable modelling only on the target sentence or with a \emph{joint} parametrisation, which applies it to both the source and the target sentences.